 Dental crowns restore function and provide cosmetic benefits.
 Broken, cracked, chipped, or stained teeth typically cause people to hide their teeth and feel self-conscious when smiling.
 Dental crowns restore the appearance of the teeth so you can smile and socialize confidently.

 5. Crowns last for 15 to 30 years

 Advanced technology offers outstanding dental crowns lasting from 15 to 30 years with routine dental care.
-Dr. Barrilleaux uses the best techniques and bonding material to ensure that the crown will last a very long time.
+Dr. Velasco uses the best techniques and bonding material to ensure that the crown will last a very long time.

 Dental crowns stop pain and discomfort caused by chips, cracks, decay, or damage and provide a beautiful smile.
 If you are experiencing pain or have concerns about a discolored, cracked or chipped tooth, request a crown consultation at Uptown Cosmetic & Implant Dentistry in Houston, Texas.
 The dentist will examine your teeth, take x-rays, and provide you with a dental plan for a beautiful, pain-free smile and healthy, strong teeth.

 Dental implants are recommended for patients with missing or severely damaged teeth.
 Each implant consists of a titanium anchor integrated into the jawbone and a customized dental crown permanently attached to the anchor.